Protocol progress, smart contract security book, Decrypt Tokyo - it’s been an exciting month at Quantstamp. Here’s what’s been going on:

 Previously, he worked as a research assistant at the University of Memphis, where he authored a paper.
 He also worked as an investment intern at the ESO Fund as well as marketing strategy and investor relations at Tunelark.

 Quantstamp Security Network V2 Launched

-Following months of development, we’ve just released a new version of our protocol which features an improved user experience, a more decentralized design that allows anyone to run a node, and open-sourced code.
-Our news has been published on Cointelegraph, CCN, and Blockonomi, Cryptoninjas, and more.
+Following months of development, we’ve just published new updates to the Quantstamp protocol which include an improved user experience, a decentralized design that allows anyone to run a node, and open-sourcing the code.
+This news has been published on Cointelegraph, CCN, and Blockonomi, Cryptoninjas, and more.

 Security analysis is improved.
-Nodes on the network are enabled to run Mythril and Securify analyzers, covering a large range of smart contract vulnerabilities.
+Nodes on the network are enabled to run the open source Mythril and Securify analyzers, covering a large range of smart contract vulnerabilities.